kurves/alx-low_level_programming/0x08-recursion/README.md

-Program that returns the natural sqaure root of a number
+Program that  checks if a number is a  prime number